 - Share name: enter a name for the share that is identifiable but less than 27 characters long.
 The name cannot contain a period.
 In this example, the share is named backup_user1.

-- Click the button for Mac OS X (AFP) and check the box for Time Machine.
+- Click the button for Mac OS X (AFP) and enable the for Time Machine option.

 - Click the Add button.
 Remember to do this or the share will not be created.
 Clicking the Add button adds an entry to the Name frame with the name that was entered in Share name.

 To configure multiple authenticated or Time Machine shares, repeat for each user, giving each user their own Share name and Ownership.
 When finished, click the Next button twice, then the Confirm button to create the shares.
 The Wizard automatically creates a dataset for each share with the correct ownership and starts the AFP service so the shares are immediately available.
-The new shares are also added to Sharing ‣ Apple (AFP).
+The new shares will appear in Sharing ‣ Apple (AFP).

 To configure a quota, go to Storage ‣ Volumes and highlight the entry for the share.
 In the example shown in Figure 10.1.6, the Time Machine share name is backup_user1.
 Click the Edit Options button for the share, then Advanced Mode.
 Enter a value in the Quota for this dataset field, then click Edit Dataset to save the change.
 In this example, the Time Machine share is restricted to 200 GB.